Yamato-Security/hayabusa/README-English.md

 * MITRE ATT&CK heatmap generation
 * User logon and failed logon summary
 * Input from JSON logs
-* Output to JSON -> import to Elastic Stack/Splunk
+* JSON support for sending alerts to Elastic Stack/Splunk, etc...

 # Downloads
 You can download pre-compiled binaries for the Windows, Linux and macOS at [Releases.](https://github.com/Yamato-Security/hayabusa/releases)

 # Compiling from source
-If you have rust installed, you can compile from source with the following command.
+If you have rust installed, you can compile from source with the following command:

 ````
 cargo build --release